SvenGroot/WslManagementPS/docs/Invoke-WslCommand.md

 ### System.String

 This cmdlet returns the output of the command, as text.
+If the **Graphical** parameter is used, no output will be returned, and the command finishes while the application may still be executing.

 ## NOTES

 ## RELATED LINKS

 [Get-WslDistribution](Get-WslDistribution.md)

 [Enter-WslDistribution](Enter-WslDistribution.md)